Deisss/QuerySniper/README.md

 ## Client configuration

-Next, you need to add everything needed for client to work:
+Next, you need to add everything needed for client to work, for this, we use [bower](http://bower.io/):

 ```sh
 bower install